 You may have outstanding service charges—from financial institutions or another third party—that do not fall into your accounts payable.
 Remember to also account for deferred revenues or money you’ve collected for services you haven’t delivered when calculating the quick ratio formula.

 Products that customers have prepaid for also fall within your deferred revenues.
 You should consider them a current liability until you deliver the item.
-In most B2B sales, you enter the items your business remains liable for as accounts payable line items.
-However, you might need to set aside funds to cover customer’s product warranties, depending on your offering and return policy.
+In most B2B sales, you enter the items for which your business remains liable as accounts payable line items.
+However, you might need to set aside funds to cover customer product warranties, depending on your offering and return policy.

 Let’s look at an example of the quick ratio in action to understand how it works and what the formula can reveal.

 The quick ratio helps determine a company’s short-term solvency.
-Essentially, it’s the company’s ability to pay debts due in the near future with assets that can quickly convert to cash.
+Essentially, it’s the company’s ability to pay debts due in the near future with assets that can quickly be converted to cash.
 This type of short-term liquidity is extremely crucial to startups for a few reasons.

 - Small businesses are often prone to unexpected financial hits that can disrupt cash flow.
 If there’s a cash shortage, you may have to dig into your personal funds to ensure you pay employees, lenders, and bills on time.
 In 2020, QuickBooks found that nearly half of small business owners surveyed have used personal funds to keep their businesses running.